Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "What question?"

 "…What next?"
 Lewis gave Vedreg a slightly desperate look and shrugged.
-“Like…the whole point’a the Coltainer was to get our eggs way the hell outta one basket ‘cuz I figured Earth was fucked sooner or later.
+"Like…the whole point’a the Coltainer was to get our eggs way the hell outta one basket ‘cuz I figured Earth was fucked sooner or later.
 Only I was wrong there, they actually managed to hold the fuckin’ line.
 And now expansion isn’t a survival strategy, it’s a winnin’ strategy.
 And now the project’s done and about to fly an’ it’s like… *‘Hold the fuck up, dude.
-Your flight just landed but you don’t have cash for a cab.’* What am I gonna do next?”
+Your flight just landed but you don’t have cash for a cab.’* What am I gonna do next?"

 *"Why Not Take Up Yoga?"* SAM asked.